 With a dive start on an acoustic signal, the competitor swims 50 m freestyle with fins and rescue tube.
-After touching the turning wall, and within the 5 m pick-up zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
-The event is complete when the competitor touches the finish edge of the pool.
+After touching the turn wall, and within the 5 m pick-up zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
+The event is complete when the competitor touches the finish wall of the pool.

-Manikin, fins, rescue tube: See Section 10 - Facility and Equipment Standards.
+- Manikin, fins, rescue tube: See Section 10 Facility and Equipment Standards and Scrutineering Procedures.
 The manikin is filled with water so that it floats with the top of its transverse line at the surface.
-Competitors must use the manikins and rescue tubes supplied by organisers.

-Positioning the manikin: A member of the competitor's team assists as manikin handler.
-With the referees' approval, non-team members may act as handlers, provided they are a member of an ILS Full Member organisation and are registered to participate at the championship in some capacity.
+Competitors must use the manikins and rescue tubes supplied by organisers. - ii) Positioning the manikin: A member of the competitor's team assists as manikin handler.
+With the referee's approval, non-team members may act as handlers, provided they are a member of an ILS Full Member organisation and are registered to participate at the championships in some capacity.
 Manikin handlers must wear a team cap.